PureMVC/puremvc-cf-standard-framework/readme.txt

 	1 - Extract the contents of the CFUnit archive into any preferred location outside your site root.
 	2 - Login to the ColdFusion Admin and create a mapping named "net", which points to the location of the "net" folder you extracted from the CFUnit archive you downloaded above.

-STEP 3 - Download the examples for PureMVC Framework for ColdFusion from the Trac website and extract the contents of the examples archive
-		 into the root folder of your site.
-If during the installation of the PureMVC Framework for ColdFusion you installed the "org" folder at site root you may be prompted to overwrite the contents of the "org" folder, accept yes from the prompt.
-The contents of the "org" folder distributed with the examples should be the same as the "org" folder distributed with the PureMVC_CF_1_0.zip archive.

 API Documentation
 -----------------------------------------------------------